swent-epfl/mvp-prd/template/5-mvp.md

 ## Personas and Scenarios

 #### Target users:
-- **Frequent Social Media Users:** Individuals who use social media platforms regularly to connect and share experiences.
+- **Social Media Users and Content Creators:** Individuals who use social media platforms regularly to connect and share experiences.
 - **Travelers:** Those who seek unique local experiences in different cities.
 - **Local Explorers:** Residents who want to discover hidden gems and interesting spots in their own city.

-#### Key Persona:
-Frequent Social Media Users are the primary target due to their high engagement levels and potential to drive content creation and interaction.
+**Key Persona:** Frequent social media users are the primary target due to their high engagement levels and potential to drive content creation and interaction.

 #### High-Level Scenarios:
 - **Discovering Local Posts:** Users explore and interact with posts within a 100-meter radius to discover new places.